tinisikumeh/my-projects/README.md

 Music Player
 ----------------------------------------------------
 https://gba.ninja/?autorun=https://tinisikumeh.github.io/CS2261/MusicPlayer.gba
--press enter to turn on the player -press a to turn on music -use arrow keys to go through songs
+(If this doesn't work, you can download the gba file and load it into gba.ninja to play the game) -press enter to turn on the player -press a to turn on music -use arrow keys to go through songs

 Alien Run
 -----------------------------------------------------------------
 https://gba.ninja/?autorun=https://tinisikumeh.github.io/CS2261/AlienRun.gba
--press select to play/pause the game -Use arrow keys to move -You win by making it to the top island
+(If this doesn't work, you can download the gba file and load it into gba.ninja to play the game) -press select to play/pause the game -Use arrow keys to move -You win by making it to the top island